gregorio-project/gregorio-test/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+## Running the test suite

+Use `./gregorio-test.sh` to run the full test suite with default options.
+Pass the name(s) of desired tests to run those tests specifically.
+Pass the `-h` option to get a summary of available options.

+`gregorio-test.sh` will read a `$HOME/.gregorio-test.rc` file, if it exists, to set up some features such as color.
+Please read the `gregorio-test.sh` file itself for more information.
+See `example.gregorio-test.rc` for an example.

 ## Test Types

 This project provides a harness for repeatable testing of Gregorio.